-If you’re in the final stages of your loan term and don’t have far to go, you could consider transferring your personal loan debt to a balance transfer credit card.
+If you’re in the final stages of your loan term and don’t have far to go, you might want to consider transferring your personal loan to a balance transfer card.
 Several credit card providers let you balance transfer this type of debt and offer you interest-free terms for as long as 24 months.

 If you budget your payments and are able to repay your debt within the terms of your new card, you can save considerably on interest payments.
-The credit card you take on could give you an ongoing means of spending, as well, after you repay your debt.
+In addition, the credit card you take on could also give you an ongoing means of spending after you repay your debt.

 Keep in mind that some balance transfer cards only apply the 0% interest rate promotion to the transferred balance and not to new purchases.
-Be sure you know what the regular interest rate will be on the card for when the promotional period expires as well.
+Be sure you know what the regular interest rate will be on the card for when the promotional period expires.

 When you take on a personal loan, you agree to a certain repayment term length.
-If you repay your loan before the agreed term, it’s considered repaying your loan early.
-Some lenders may charge you fees for doing this, while many will let you repay your loan early for no penalties whatsoever.
+If you repay your loan before the agreed term, it’s considered paying off your loan early.
+Some lenders may charge you fees for doing this, but many will let you repay your loan early with no penalties whatsoever.

 If your lender doesn’t charge prepayment penalties, you could budget to make lump sum payments and pay off your loan early.
 You could save hundreds or even thousands of dollars in interest charges depending on how early you repay your loan.